EV CHARGING GUIDE

 Smart Charging and OCPP

-The Electric Vehicles (Smart Charge Points) Regulations 2021, which came into force on 30 June 2022, make smart functionality a legal requirement for all private EV chargepoints sold or installed in the UK.
-The regulations apply to domestic and workplace chargers but not to public rapid chargers above 50 kW.
+The Electric Vehicles (Smart Charge Points) Regulations 2021 came into force on 30 June 2022 and make smart functionality a legal requirement for private EV chargepoints sold or installed in Great Britain.
+This is separate legislation from BS 7671 — meeting Section 722 does not discharge it.

 OCPP (Open Charge Point Protocol) is the industry-standard communication protocol for EV chargers.
-It allows chargers from different manufacturers to communicate with a central management system (CMS) for monitoring, billing, load management, and remote diagnostics.
-OCPP 1.6 is the most widely deployed version; OCPP 2.0.1 is the latest, adding features such as device management, improved security, and support for ISO 15118 (vehicle-to-charger communication for plug-and-charge).
+It lets chargers from different manufacturers talk to a central management system for monitoring, billing, load management, and remote diagnostics.
+OCPP 1.6 is the most widely deployed version; OCPP 2.0.1 adds device management, improved security, and support for ISO 15118 (vehicle-to-charger communication for plug-and-charge).

-For commercial installations with multiple chargers, OCPP connectivity is essential for load management, usage tracking, and billing.
-The IET CoP recommends that electricians ensure the charger has network connectivity (Wi-Fi, Ethernet, or 4G) and that the OCPP back-end system is configured and tested during commissioning.
+For commercial installations with multiple chargers, OCPP connectivity is what makes load management and billing possible at all.
+Confirm the charger has network connectivity (Wi-Fi, Ethernet, or 4G) and that the OCPP back-end is configured and tested during commissioning — not left for the customer to sort out afterwards.

 Try Elec-Mate free for 7 days